akkarimi/akkarimi.github.io/_pages/about.md

   - /about.html
 ---

+Hi!
+I'm AK and I like studying AI and language models as well as their applications in society.
+From [social media analysis](https://aclanthology.org/2022.lrec-1.61.pdf) to [health and medical data analysis](https://arxiv.org/pdf/2306.00346), and from [data augmentation methods](https://arxiv.org/pdf/2108.13230) to [model robustness to adversarial perturbations](https://arxiv.org/pdf/2501.08203), my goal is to find ways to improve AI models and their benefits to society.

-I'm a postdoctoral researcher at the [University of Bonn](https://www.uni-bonn.de/en), doing research on LLMs reasoning, robustness, and AI safety at [Conversational AI and Social Analytics (CAISA)](https://caisa-lab.github.io/) Lab led by [Prof. Lucie Flek](https://caisa-lab.github.io/members/lucie-flek.html).
+Currently, I'm a postdoctoral researcher at the [University of Bonn](https://www.uni-bonn.de/en), doing research on LLMs reasoning, robustness, and AI safety at [Conversational AI and Social Analytics (CAISA)](https://caisa-lab.github.io/) Lab led by [Prof. Lucie Flek](https://caisa-lab.github.io/members/lucie-flek.html).

 I did my PhD at the [University of Parma](https://www.unipr.it/en) under the supervision of [Prof. Andrea Prati](https://scholar.google.com/citations?user=PJAxU3QAAAAJ&hl=en&oi=ao) at [IMP Lab](https://implab.ce.unipr.it/), where I did research on making language models more robust using adversarial learning and data augmentation techniques.